-Pension Liability Assumptions (IAS26)
+Pension Liability Assumptions

 An actuarial estimate of the pension fund liability to pay future pensions is calculated by an independent firm of actuaries with specialist knowledge and experience.
-The estimate is based on a roll-forward of data from the previous triennial valuation, updated where necessary, and has regard to local factors such as mortality rates and expected pay rises along with other assumptions around inflation when calculating the liability.
+The estimate is based data submitted by the Pension Fund to the Actuary to inform their triennial valuation, and has regard to local factors such as mortality rates and expected pay rises along with other assumptions around inflation when calculating the liability.

-There is a risk that the membership data and cash flows provided to the actuary as at 31 March may not be correct, or the valuation uses inappropriate assumptions to value the liability.
+There is a risk that the information provided in relation to membership data and cash flows provided to the actuary as at 31 March may not be correct, or the valuation uses inappropriate assumptions to value the liability.